 Throughout the English-speaking world, Individualism is regarded as an almost holy cow, something inherently good and noble.
 In fact, most conservatives and patriotic organisations praise it incessantly.
 Identitarians do not.
 Individualism, which is almost certainly a product of free-market capitalism (and earlier tendencies still), is at the heart of the present crisis.
 Fundamental to globalisation, it reduces all concerns to man as a disconnected social atom, without roots, responsibilities and obligations.
 In essence, it saps and destroys all of the moral and social objectives conservatives claim to be advocating.
 Fears of a critique of Individualism are usually based on the idea that the only alternative is a North Korean-style collectivism.
 This is nonsense.

 Individualism (note the capitalisation) is an exceptionally young idea that probably has roots dating back to no earlier than the late 17th century.
 It’s not simply a question of having a personality or character, it’s an organising philosophy and principle.
-Its legacy is the erosion of culture, borders, and environmental catastrophes all over the world.
+Its legacy is the erosion of culture, borders, and environmental catastrophes all over the word.
 In its place, Identitarians advocate community, one’s place within it, and the social nature of human beings.
 In the Indo-European tradition, we idolise heroes, not individuals.

 European New Right thinker Alain de Benoist wrote, ‘the true wealth of the world is first and foremost the diversity of its cultures and peoples.’
 The ‘diversity’ lauded over by globalists and multiculturalists is a fig leaf, a justification for globalism and the omnipresent marching of consumerism.
 The system they advocate entails secularisation (the destruction of religion), Individualism and the erosion of ethnocentrism.
 The result is an inchoate mass of people, depoliticised, atomised, and devoid of any historic identity.
 As a result, globalism threatens all peoples and cultures.
 When Muslims in Britain protest against the teaching of LGBT texts in schools or the banning of the burqa, their sentiments are the same as Europeans seeking to challenge replacement-level migration; they feel threatened, that their way of life is at risk.